Namor: Earth X

-An alternate universe variant of Namor appears in Earth X. After Terrigen Mist contaminates the oceans, he develops dementia and kills Johnny Storm before Franklin Richards uses his powers to permanently set half of Namor's body on fire; turning him into Namor the Cursed.
+An alternate universe version of Namor appears in Earth X. After Terrigen Mist contaminates the oceans, he develops dementia and kills Johnny Storm before Franklin Richards uses his powers to permanently set half of Namor's body on fire; turning him into Namor the Cursed.
 Years later, Namor would be brainwashed and forced to join the Skull's army.

 Exiles

-Multiple alternate reality variants of Namor appear in Exiles, such as one who took over Latveria and one who married Sue Storm, with whom he had a son named Remy.
+Multiple alternate reality versions of Namor appear in Exiles, such as one who took over Latveria and one who married Sue Storm, with whom he had a son named Remy.

 Marvel 1602

-An alternate reality variant of Namor from Earth-311 named Numenor appears in Marvel 1602: Fantastick Four.
+An alternate reality version of Namor from Earth-311 named Numenor appears in Marvel 1602: Fantastick Four.
 This version is the emperor of Bensaylum, a city beyond the edge of the world.
 Additionally, he and his people are not Homo mermanus.
 While conspiring with Otto von Doom to win over Susan Storm, von Doom betrays and kills Numenor.

 Marvel Noir

-An alternate reality variant of Namor from Earth-90214 appears in Marvel Noir.
+An alternate reality version of Namor from Earth-90214 appears in Marvel Noir.
 This version is the captain of a submarine disguised as a fishing trawler called the Dorma, an infamous pirate who slices his and his crew's ears to resemble shark fins, and an associate of Tony Stark.

 MC2

-A possible future variant of Namor appears in Marvel Comics 2.
+A possible future version of Namor appears in Marvel Comics 2.
 By this time, he has become an occasional member of the Defenders and taken Doctor Doom captive after the latter destroyed Atlantis a decade prior.
 Though Doom escapes to capture and torture Namor in the present, Reed Richards sacrifices himself to save Namor.

 Sub-Mariner: The Depths

-An alternate timeline variant of Namor appears in the Marvel Knights series Sub-Mariner: The Depths.
+An alternate timeline version of Namor appears in the Marvel Knights series Sub-Mariner: The Depths.
 This version hails from an alternate 1950s and initially exists as a legend among mariners said to pursue and kill any who search for Atlantis.

 Ultimate Marvel

-An alternate universe variant of Namor from Earth-1610 appears in Ultimate Fantastic Four.
+An alternate universe version of Namor from Earth-1610 appears in Ultimate Fantastic Four.
 This version is an Atlantean criminal who was said to have been imprisoned in a hibernation state nine millennia prior for falsely calling himself king of Atlantis.
 In the present, the Fantastic Four awaken him.

 Ultimate Universe

-An alternate universe variant of Namor from Earth-6160 appears in The Ultimates #12.
-This version worked with the Invaders during WWII until he was overthrown by Attuma and killed, with Namor's body being revered as a site of worship as the sea will not let it decompose.
-In the present, Namor's body was taken by the Red Skull Gang and stored in their Castletown militia camp until the Ultimates raid it.
-Afterward, they send Namor's body back out to sea.
+An alternate universe version of Namor from Earth-6160 appears in The Ultimates #12.
+This version worked with the Invaders during WWII until he was overthrown by Attuma and killed.